EnzoTurpin/Password-generator/README.md

 ## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for more details.
+This project is open-source.
+You can redistribute and/or modify it under the terms of your choice.

 ## Contact